xaverdh/texbuilder/README.md

 cabal sandbox init
 cabal install --bindir . --ghc-option=-threaded
 ```
-Alternatively you can user the provided [build script][build-script].
+Alternatively you can use the provided [build script][build-script].
 So assuming you have wget you cound do:
 wget -O - https://gitlab.com/xaverdh/tex-builder/raw/master/build | sh